chinapedia/wikipedia.abstract.en/Page/Pi.md

 Computer era and iterative algorithms

-JohnvonNeumann-LosAlamos.gif was part of the team that first used a digital computer, ENIAC, to compute .]]
+was part of the team that first used a digital computer, ENIAC, to compute .]]

 The development of computers in the mid-20th century again revolutionized the hunt for digits of .
 Mathematicians John Wrench and Levi Smith reached 1,120 digits in 1949 using a desk calculator.[135]
 Using an inverse tangent (arctan) infinite series, a team led by George Reitwiesner and John von Neumann that same year achieved 2,037 digits with a calculation that took 70 hours of computer time on the ENIAC computer.[136]
 The record, always relying on an arctan series, was broken repeatedly (7,480 digits in 1957; 10,000 digits in 1958; 100,000 digits in 1961) until 1 million digits were reached in 1973.[137]